lawrennd/old_talks/_ml/modelling-things.md

 order to make a prediction.
 The data consist of measurements recorded about the world around us.
 A model consists of our assumptions about how the data is likely to interrelate, typical assumptions include smoothness.
-Our assumptions reflect some undelying belief about the regularities of the universe that we expect to hold across a range of data sets.}
+Our assumptions reflect some underlying belief about the regularities of the universe that we expect to hold across a range of data sets.}
 $$